noarche/youtube-ripper/README.md

     question 1 default = Download Video
     question 2 default = Not a playlist

+When downloading stream, press 'ctrl+c' to stop & save file.

 If you prefer to use the python script follow the steps below:

 `pip install -r requirements.txt`